Sord-a/nest-mqtt-test/README.md

 ## Running the apps

-Running `docker-compose.yml` with `docker-compose up` command will start `alarm-aggregator` and `test-publisher-app` as well as mqtt broker within one network
+create .env from .env.example and specify the variables in both project folders Running `docker-compose.yml` with `docker-compose up` command will start `alarm-aggregator` and `test-publisher-app` as well as mqtt broker within one network
 Each nest.js app image will be build with corresponding docker files.